putrarz1/putrarz1.github.io/README.md

 -perfect the page ekstrakulikuler

--perfect the page subpage jurusan
+-perfect the page subpage jurusan(Done)

 -subpage fasilitas (Done)

--subpage ekstrakulikuler
+-subpage ekstrakulikuler(Done)

 For now, that's what I have to do to get excited.